globalizejs/globalize/README.md

                 http://blogs.msdn.com/michkap/archive/2004/12/25/332259.aspx
             convert:
                 Allows for the support of non-gregorian based calendars.
-This convert object is used to to convert a date to and from a gregorian calendar date to handle parsing and formatting.
+This convert object is used to convert a date to and from a gregorian calendar date to handle parsing and formatting.
                 The two functions:
                     fromGregorian(date)